jillesvangurp/es-kotlin-client/README.md

 ## Future feature ideas/TODO/Doing

 Mostly I develop on a need to have basis.
 The Elasticsearch API is enormous and there are many features I have never used.
-If it matters to you, feelf free to jump in and help.
+If it matters to you, feel free to jump in and help.

 Things currently on my horizon:

 - Async / co-routines: this is in progress but not completed yet.
 There is a `SuspendingActionListener` that you can use with all the high level async requests.
 Currently, the only stuff using that is search (non scrolling only), bulk, and a handful of other requests.
 - Index and alias management with read and write alias support built in.
-In progress.
-The daos do support read and write aliases.
+This is work in progress.
+The daos do support read and write aliases but most of the management features for this are missing.
+Of course you do have access to the relevant APIs directly via the Java client.
-- Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
+- Cutting down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
 Maybe adapt this project: https://github.com/mbuhot/eskotlin
 - Set up CI, travis?
+Github actiona?
 Docker might be tricky.

 If you have any ideas on how to improve this further, file a ticket.
 I'd love to hear your feedback.

 # License

 This project is licensed under the [MIT license](LICENSE).
 This maximizes everybody's freedom to do what needs doing.
-Please exercise your rights under this license in any way you feel is right.
+Please exercise your rights under this license in any way you feel is appropriate.
 Forking is allowed and encouraged.
-I do appreciate attribution and pull requests...
+I do appreciate attribution and pull requests ...